UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: Experimental Results and Analysis

 \section{Experimental Results and Analysis}

 In this section, we present the experimental results for 3D REM reconstruction.
 The experimental setup is provided in Section~\ref{subsec:hyperparam}.
 The parametric sensitivity of REM reconstruction accuracy across elevation angle, UAV altitude, and spectral bandwidth is evaluated in Sections~\ref{sec:ana_elevation} through \ref{sec:ana_ban}.
-Finally, a comparative analysis of REM reconstruction methods, incorporating Kriging variants, antenna pattern calibration, and our proposed MC-assisted GPR, is provided in Sections~\ref{sec:ana_kriging} through \ref{sec:ana_gpr}.
+Finally, a comparative analysis of REM reconstruction methods, incorporating Kriging variants, APC framework, and our proposed MC-assisted GPR, is provided in Sections~\ref{sec:ana_kriging} through \ref{sec:ana_gpr}.